-"It's such a relief to have someone we can turn to - an expert in the field who is connected to a variety of great resources for our child - and donors like you who support the Canadian Hearing Society." says Anna-Lee.
+"It's such a relief to have someone we can turn to - an expert in the field who is connected to a variety of great resources for our child - and donors like you who support Canadian Hearing Services." says Anna-Lee.

 Glenn was no stranger to ringing in his ears.

 As a semi-professional musician, he often experienced it after live shows.
 It had always gone away before.
 But then one night, the ringing didn't stop.

 "After two weeks of a relentless roar in my head, I came to the grim realization that it wasn't going away," said Glenn.
 "And then the panic set in.
 And the crippling depression.
 And the overwhelming fear that my life, as I knew it, was over."

 Glenn's doctor diagnosed him with tinnitus - ringing of the ears - and hearing loss.
 Imagine how discouraged Glenn must have felt when he learned there was no cure.
 And then he came to Canadian Hearing Services and found the help and hope he desperately needed.

 "I met with some incredibly helpful people who truly understood what I was going through.
 They offered many suggestions for things I could do to help cope."